sydneyTanderson21/Spring2021_CSC447_Project/README.md

 # Hangman-game-with-Threading
-It uses TCP connection to establish a connection then proceeds with UDP.
-It can support multiple Clients at the same time
+It uses TCP connection to establish a connection.

-To play the game run the Server and several Clients and play separately with each one.
+To play the game run runGame.py file

 ServerTCP-UDP.py<br/>
       1. Server receives a command ‘-r’ to pick a word randomly or a custom string to be used<br/>
       throughout the program<br/>
       2. It creates a TCP socket and listens connections from clients<br/>
       3. Receives a ‘name’ from a user and sends back ‘Hello .{}’.format(name)<br/>
-      4. Creates a UDP Socket with random port number(which it saves into a list to prevent collision)<br/> and sends its port number to the client to start a game<br/>
-      5. Reads from a words.txt and creates a list of words called ‘words’(One can modify it by<br/> not doing this step if the custom string is provided)<br/>
+      4. Reads from a encryptedWords.txt and creates a list of words called ‘words’(One can modify it by<br/> not doing this step if the custom string is provided)<br/>
       6. Receives a start or exit message in a loop from a client, from which a client can enter<br/>
       ‘exit’ to exit<br/>